How to Plan a Marketing Budget in 6 Simple Steps: 2021 Guide

 - In-house: If you decide to stick to your in-house team, the cost will come in the form of salaries and materials you need to execute your campaigns.
 You may still need to hire outside help or invest in tools that enable you to manage your campaigns.

-- Freelancers: Freelancers are people who can specialize in one type of strategy or dabble in a few of them.
-If you hire a freelancer, it’s typically an hourly cost, but it can sometimes be a per-project basis.
+- Freelancers: Freelancers are people who specialize in one type of strategy or dabble in a few of them.
+If you hire a freelancer, you’ll typically pay by the hour or on a per-project basis.
 The prices may be higher if the freelancer is more experienced or uses software, which they include in their rate.

 - Digital marketing company: If you hire a digital marketing company, you’ll get everything you need, from tools to people.
 Unless you’re doing a one-off project, you’ll pay per month to keep a digital marketing company on retainer.

 Typically, if you’re busy running your business, you’ll want to rely on a digital marketing company.
-It allows you to reap the benefits of having a marketing plan and someone to manage your budget, while you worry about other expenses for your business.
+It allows you to reap the benefits of having a marketing plan and someone to manage your budget, while you worry about other aspects of your business.

 - SEO: $500 – $20,000+ per month